Privacy notice

 How we collect the data

 The majority of our information is obtained directly from you as part of our registration and application process which is done online.
-We also obtain basic contact information from Public Health England which allows RCP to set-up user account on website.

 If you are an assessor that has expressed an interest in being part of our assessment team, we may also capture your data via email.